Medically reviewed by Drugs.com. Last updated on Aug 21, 2020.

 What you can do

-- Ask about any restrictions before the appointment.
-Find out if you should do anything in advance, such as fasting before certain tests.
+Ask if you should do anything before your appointment, such as fasting before certain tests.
+Make a list of:

 - Why did I develop autonomic neuropathy?